jens-duttke/GarminStepsToGoal/STORE.md

 ### What’s New (Optional) (Maximum 4,000 Characters)

+v1․12․0 Added support for Descent™ G2 and vívoactive® 6
 v1․11․0 Added support for Approach® S50, Instinct® 3 and Instinct® E v1․10․0 Added support for Fenix® 8, Fenix® E and Enduro™ 3 v1․9․0 Added support for Forerunner® 165 / 165 Music